 Mid Cornwall · TR3

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Threemilestone, that work is shaped by the place itself — Threemilestone is the western residential and retail-park suburb of Truro, with the West Cornwall Hospital site nearby and significant new estate development on the Langarth Garden Village land, with a building stock that leans toward 1970s and 1980s estates and modern Persimmon, Bellway and Wainhomes estates.
+Reading Threemilestone on the ground is half of the renovation job — Threemilestone is the western residential and retail-park suburb of Truro, with the West Cornwall Hospital site nearby and significant new estate development on the Langarth Garden Village land, with a building stock that leans toward modern Persimmon, Bellway and Wainhomes estates and office and retail conversions.

 Local context